Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0JyFVACOZ-E.md

 ### Transcript

-> is it safe to set up 1 000 t turbo fuel generators or better weight, i'd say you can do it, thought you're gonna say t-swift taylor swift generators, no i think gopher honestly, i don't think, i actually don't know how what the actual effect will be i'll i'll pretend that i played the game, but no it should be fine should be trademarked
+> is it safe to set up 1 000 t turbo fuel generators or better weight, I'd say you can do it, thought you're gonna say t-swift taylor swift generators, no I think gopher honestly, I don't think, I actually don't know how what the actual effect will be I'll I'll pretend that I played the game, but no it should be fine should be trademarked